-The Directive requires a maximum number of persons on board as a defined recommendation when the boat is sailing in the conditions it is intended for.
-The Dehler 35 is designed for offshore navigation, that is to say trips of several days between different ports.
+The Directive requires the maximum number of persons recommended on board, when the boat is sailing in the conditions intended, to be laid down.
+The Dehler 34 is designed for offshore navigation, that is to say trips of several days between different ports.
 Therefore we recommend the following:

-- For sailing trips lasting several days, no more than 6 persons should be on board, since this is the maximum number of berths available: - Note: There must be enough life-jackets on board for all persons on the boat.
+- For sailing trips lasting several days, no more than 6 persons should be on board, since this is the maximum number of berths available; - Note: There must be enough life-jackets on board for all persons on the boat.
 An inflatable life-raft should have enough space for at least 6 persons.